Govt $50m support package for regional media 'doing it tough'

 "I think the government's consideration, they should consider these newspapers as essential services and therefore have them high on the list of priorities."

-The story Govt $50m support package for regional media 'doing it tough' first appeared on The Canberra Times.
+The story Govt $50m support package for regional media 'doing it tough' first appeared on Farm Online.